MirrorTree-MC/MirrorTree/README.md

 - `<footer>` (optional) : A footer for the commit, such as `BREAKING CHANGE`, `ISSUES CLOSED`, etc.

 > [!NOTE]
-> Although pull requests are different from commits, you may follow the same format when writing a pull request.
+> Although pull requests are different from commits, you may follow the same format while writing a pull request.

 ## License